 Born in Ciutadella de Menorca (Spain), she started to play the piano at the age of six with Andrea Piris.
 Aged ten, she had already won her first prize at the International Piano Competition Vila de Capdepera and at the Young Performers of Balearic Islands Competition.
 Successfully gaining a place and scholarship at the Yehudi Menuhin School (UK), an institution for musically gifted children, Margalida continued her musical studies under the guidance of professors Marcel Baudet and Renana Gutman.
 She soon progressed to study at the Royal College of Music to complete her Bachelor of Music with Honours, studying with professors Ruth Nye and Gordon Fergus-Thompson.

-Margalida has a passion for chamber music.
-Recently discovered by Classic FM radio, Margalida and her sister Francina (violinist) were featured on International Sister’s Day.
-She is one of the artists of the Foundation Talent Unlimited of London, an institution that promotes talented emerging artists.
+Margalida has received masterclasses by renowned musicians such as Miriam Batashvili, Piers Lane, David Dolan, and Josep Colom.
+She is also one of the artists of the Foundation Talent Unlimited of London, an institution that promotes talented emerging artists.

 Future events include performing a solo piano programme at the University of Oxford next February 2024 and the recording of her first album.

 Margalida enjoys teaching talented musicians, which led her to create the International Piano Academy in 2022.